AnisssaBenHamza/Usecase/README.md

 # Usecase
-This is a usecase repo dedicated to MALOU internship application.
+This is a usecase to develop an algorithm that aims to generate appropriate responses to a feedback.
 The approach was to develop a hybrid model leveraging both the abilities of NLP and Rule-based models.

 # Files